What is a Financial Advisor Promissory Note?

 Before entering into any up-front forgivable loan agreement with a brokerage firm, there are a few significant provisions in virtually every Promissory Note of which financial advisors should be aware.

-(1) Promissory Notes will almost always include a provision setting forth the financial advisors employment as an “at-will” employee.
+(1) A Promissory Note will almost always include a provision setting forth the financial advisors employment as an “at-will” employee.
 A typical example of such a provision is as follows:

 “This Agreement is not a contract of employment for any period of time.
 The Borrower’s employment with the Lender is on an “at-will” basis which means that the employment relationship can be terminated at any time for any reason or no reason by either party.
 Nothing herein shall be construed as a contract of employment for a definite term.”